uviclibraries/transcription/pre-workshop.md

 - Microsoft 365 Transciption & Recording overiview (1 min)<br>
 <iframe width="560" height="315" src="https://www.youtube.com/embed/ny-42b57Jao" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-## Pros and cons of services offered by Microsoft 365, Whisper Transcription, and Zoom
+## Pros and cons of services offered by Microsoft 365, aTrain Implementation of Whisper, and Zoom

-### Microsoft 365
+### Microsoft 365 (UVic licensed version)
 **Pros**:
  - Free through UVic license
  - Fast transcription
  - Automatically detects different speakers
- - No need for US Freedom Act disclosure
+ - Likely no need for US Freedom Act disclosure, but please check with the Research Ethic office when filling out your Research Ethics paperwork.

 **Cons**:
- - Need to disclose use in ethics application and participant consent forms
+ - Need to disclose cloud computing use in ethics application and participant consent forms

-### Whisper Transcription
+### aTrain Implementation of Whisper
 **Pros**:
  - Free basic version
- - No need to disclose use in ethics application because it’s not cloud-based
- - No need for disclosure on participant consent forms
+ - Likely no need to disclose use in resarch ethics application because it does not use cloud computing or on participant consent forms, but please check with the Research Ethic office when filling out your Research Ethics paperwork.

 **Cons**:
  - Does not automatically detect different speakers